Informing to Empower

 The class researched and conducted direct outreach to build support for EV charging solar farms, while gathering feedback from numerous stakeholders and grassroots organizations about the solution.

-CSAI’s collaborative law and environmental graduate practicum program was followed by an evolutionary media advocacy campaign to build support around a proposed transformative climate solution program focused on grid bypassing solar farms.
+CSAI’s collaborative law and environmental graduate practicum program was followed by an evolutionary media advocacy campaign to build support around a proposed transformative climate solution program focused on grid-bypassing, market driven rural community solar installations.

-By legalizing the local sale of electricity for small grid-bypassing solar farms, REAL would leapfrog over the transmission capacity gridlock that has slowed the deployment of renewable energy in the state.
-REAL enabled solar family farms could attract as much as $2 billion a year of new investment, with 30% of that coming from federal government incentives.
+By legalizing the local sale of electricity for small grid-bypassing solar farms, REAL would have leapfrogged over the transmission capacity gridlock that has slowed the deployment of renewable energy in the state.
+Without any government money, REAL would have enabled solar family farms to attract as much as $2 billion a year of new investment, providing resilience in a state plagued by fires and the blackouts they cause.

-REAL would advance climate equity in regions with some of the highest rates of asthma in the nation by powering rural EV charging stations to speed the replacement of heavy polluting diesel trucks and tractors, while also reducing hazardous dust on drought-fallowed farmland.
+REAL would have advanced climate equity in regions with some of the highest rates of asthma in the nation by powering rural EV charging stations to speed the replacement of heavy polluting diesel trucks and tractors, while also reducing hazardous dust on drought-fallowed farmland.

 Informing to Empower’s past projects include InformYourVote.org.
 During the 2021 New York City mayoral primary, more than 150,000 New Yorkers viewed our non-partisan candidate debate videos, making us the most widely used online voter education resource for the largest ranked choice voting contest in U.S. history.